hillu/go-ntdll/README.md

 be found in `mkcode.go`, it probably has bugs and does not cover all cases.

-To add more structures or function stubs, just find the appropriate definition on MSDN and copy them into block comments, prefixed by `type:` or `func:`, respectively. `go generate` can then be used to regenerate the `*_generated.go` files containing structure definitions and the glue code around `golang.org/x/sys/windows`.
+To add more structures or function stubs or enumeration types, just find the appropriate definition on MSDN and copy them into block comments, prefixed by `type:`, `func:`, or `enum:`, respectively. `go generate` can then be used to regenerate the `*_generated.go` files containing structure definitions and the glue code around `golang.org/x/sys/windows`.

 License
 -------